c7sepe2/Imalys_ESIS-Software-Tools/documents/manual/4_Compile.md

 `projection = image filename`

-If “pure” images should be combined with projected ones, the “pure” image can be take the coordinates of a projected one.
+If “pure” images should be combined with projected ones, the “pure” image can take the coordinates of a projected one.
 The option only needs the filename of the projected image.
-"Procection" takes the top left corner and the pixel size from the passed template.
+"Projection" takes the top left corner and the pixel size from the passed template.

 ------